Tragic Orland Car Accident Kills 15 Year Old

 Legally, drivers owe a heightened duty of care when compared to pedestrians due to the potential significant damage a vehicle can cause if misused.
 A driver’s breach of this duty of care subjects the driver to civil penalties such that the harm done to others may be mitigated.
-Those in Northern California suffering injury resulting from a distracted driving incident, or those whose loved ones have suffered such harm, would do well to seek the services of a Northern California personal injury attorney.
+Those in Northern California suffering injury resulting from a distracted driving incident, or those whose loved ones have suffered such harm, would do well to seek the services of an attorney.

 We extend our deepest sympathies to the family and friends of Weston Sites.
 We wish the injured teenagers the best in their efforts toward recovery.